 Grace and Truth

 The Gospel of John begins by introducing key themes that are expanded in the body of the book - Life, Light, Witness, Truth, and Grace.
-Jesus is the Light of the World, the source of Grace and Truth, the True Tabernacle, and the only born Son of God who dwells in the “bosom of the Father.”
-The Prologue concludes by declaring that he is qualified to interpret the unseen God since he alone has seen Him.
+Jesus is the Light of the world, the source of Grace and Truth, the True Tabernacle, and the only born Son of God who dwells in the “bosom of the Father.”
+The Prologue concludes by declaring that he is qualified to interpret the unseen God since he alone has seen God.

 As incomprehensible as it is to the “wisdom of this age,” the lowly man from Nazareth who died on a Roman cross is, in fact, the “way, the truth, and the life.
 No comes to the Father except through him!”
 There is no life or knowledge of the one true God apart from Jesus - (John 14:6).